 Gary Young was never much of a helmet guy.
-Until January 2007.
+That all changed.

 As a top freestyle BMX (bicycle motocross) pro, Young was grinding a handrail for a video when something went wrong.

 His tire slid out and Young went over the handlebars, landing on his head and fracturing his skull in three places.
 He spent the next week in the hospital (including two days in intensive care), but luckily he recovered fully.

 Now, Young is a full-on helmet believer, and he’s here to fill you in on the brain bucket buying basics.

 Certification: Buy only a helmet that is certified for the activity you’ll be using it for.

 All bicycle helmets are required by law to meet the certification standards of the Consumer Product Safety Commission (CPSC).
 Skateboarding helmets aren’t required to be certified, but you should still insist on buying one that meets ASTM standard F 1492.
 Some helmets are dual-certified, meaning they are designed to protect you from a fall from a bicycle as well as multiple impacts dished out while skateboarding or inline skating.

 “Just check for the sticker inside the helmet with the certification on it, and get one that looks cool and works for what you’re going to use it for,” Young says.

 What to look for: Take a look at the helmet’s design.
 The safest helmets are those that are rounded without any snag points sticking out that could hurt you during a fall.